FAQ

 Frequently asked questions about data centres in space

-A deep dive into why the counter on the homepage is still zero, what it would take to change that, and how orbital infrastructure could reshape the future of cloud computing.
+A deep dive into why the counter on the homepage reads one, what it took to get there, and how orbital infrastructure could reshape the future of cloud computing.

 Are there any data centres in space right now?